 The kitchen was lovely and there was plenty of space to manoeuvre around in my wheelchair.
 I could easily manage to do doughnuts there was that much space.
 The large mirror on the kitchen wall was great and made the suite look even bigger.

-The breakfast bar and work area was marble.
+The breakfast bar and work area were marble.
 It had drawers inbuilt which were where the silverware was kept and glasses were lined up on the shelves.
 There was a telephone as well as a tray with mugs and tea/coffee on top of the breakfast bar.

 The fully fitted kitchen had everything we could have needed including: